braedynl/CSE231-020-SS20/README.md

 ## Contact Information

 ### Braedyn Lettinga
-Email: letting4@msu.edu or braedynlettinga@gmail.com
+Email: letting4@msu.edu

 I do not have office hours.
 If you want to meet me outside of lab, please email me and we can set something up.
+I'll typically want to meet at the MSU Main Library.
 Talk to me in-person if you want my phone number or social media.
-If your problem is a bit smaller, we might be able to just solve it over text/email.

-If you are having trouble with a project or exercise, think through it first, use your debugger, ask friends/acquaintances, ask on Piazza, *and then* ask me for help.
-Use me as a last resource.
+I can solve most problems over just email/text.

 **I will usually not meet or do email/text help on Mondays, and I will be in the help-room on Sundays from 4-6:30PM.**